Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Infinite mixing

 whence

-Therefore, the numerator of (\ref{im-70}) is bounded above by $(4n (\bigj-1) + 2) c_2$, while the denominator is bounded below by $(\ell-k+1)c_1$; cf.\ (A1)-(A2).
+Using (\ref{im-90}) and (\ref{im-15}), we see that the numerator of (\ref{im-70}) is bounded above by $(4n (\bigj-1) + 2) \theta_2$, while the denominator is bounded below by $(\ell-k+1) \theta_1$.
 But the infinite-volume limit here corresponds precisely to the limit $\ell-k \to +\infty$ (uniformly in $k, \ell$), whence the assertion.